CorrelAid/hugo-website/content/en/blog/reconstructing-cambridge-analytica.md

 the words of Alexander Nix, founder of CA: "It doesn't have to be true, it just has to be believed."

+*The title picture of this post was published in 1932 and has no copyrights.*

 ------------------------------------------------------------------------